Paris Métro Line 10: Westward

 One proposal consists of expanding line 10 from Boulogne – Pont de Saint-Cloud to the train station gare de Saint-Cloud, via an intermediate station at Parc de Saint-Cloud.
 Such an expansion would total about 1 km in total.
-Line 10 would then have a connection with the tramway T2 at Parc de Saint-Cloud and with the Transilien network of Paris-St-Lazare at the train station gare de Saint-Cloud.
+Line 10 would then have a connection with the tramway T2 at Parc de Saint-Cloud, with the Transilien network of Paris-St-Lazare at the train station gare de Saint-Cloud, as well as the upcoming line 15.
+This plan would however require creating a new Pont de Saint Cloud station below the actual once, since the tracks are too close to the Seine river for direct expansion.

-This westward expansion was not included in the SDRIF that was adopted in 2008, possibly due to the plan to create a southwestern branch of the Arc Express.
+This westward expansion was not included in the SDRIF that was adopted in 2008.

 Eastward

-A recurring request of passengers has been to extend line 10 eastward, traversing the Seine between gare d'Austerlitz and gare de Lyon to provide service to the latter as these two neighboring train stations are not linked to each other by any métro or RER line.
+A recurring request of passengers has been to extend line 10 eastward, traversing the Seine between gare d'Austerlitz and gare de Lyon to provide service to the latter as these two neighboring train stations are not linked to each other by any rail line.
 The current configuration of the line and the substrate in the area of the proposed line would make such an extension difficult and therefore improbable.

 The extension most likely to be realized is along the RER C route (most likely under the rue du Chevaleret towards the 13th arrondissement, a neighborhood still poorly serviced despite the opening of line 14 to the station Olympiades and in consideration of the construction of a university in the Paris Rive Gauche neighborhood).
 In 2007, the Conseil de Paris deliberated on the importance of expanding line 10 to Ivry-sur-Seine.
-The SDRIF adopted in 2008 does not include this proposal, however it does state that optimization studies of service to Seine-Amont suggest that changes and/or expansions to lines 7, 10, and 14 may be necessary."
+The SDRIF adopted in 2008 does not include this proposal.
+However, it does state that "optimization studies of service to Seine-Amont suggest that changes and/or expansions to lines 7, 10, and 14 may be necessary".

-In October 2008, one of the sociétés d'économie mixte de Paris (SEMAPA) requested a feasibility study to be conducted on an expansion from place Gambetta to Ivry-sur-Seine.
+In October 2008, one of the sociétés d'économie mixte de Paris (SEMAPA) requested a feasibility study to be conducted on an expansion to place Gambetta in Ivry-sur-Seine.
 An independent study was done by the syndicat des transports d'île-de-France (STIF), in which the stations Chevaleret, Bibliothèque François Mitterrand, Bruneseau, Ivry – Nelson-Mandela, and Ivry-Place Gambetta were included.